Vasileios-Mavroeidis/cyber-threat-intelligence/sector-industry-taxonomy/README.md

-## Sector/Industry Taxonomy for Cyber Threat Intelligence use
+## Sector/Industry Taxonomy for Cyber Threat Intelligence

 The sector/industry taxonomy aims to be used by the cybersecurity community.
 It is an effort to produce a standard taxonomy for enriching threat information and support unambiguous information sharing.
 Producing, sharing, processing, and analyzing cyber threat intelligence requires using/adopting robust vocabularies and/or taxonomies to describe what we know unambiguously.